earltreloar/Logosfield-public-evidence-/README.md

 > *“The cosmos is not a machine but a memory.”*
 > — Earl Treloar

+> *“Not with rage does he rule, but with distraction.
+Not with horns, but with hobbies.
+For what the devil cannot destroy, he will seduce into forgetting.”
+> — Earl Treloar

 This repository ships **validated evidence and reproduction scaffolding** for the Logosfield; a memory scalar field that is coupled across all matter and represented here projected across six tracks:It is the science behind my theory for the universe and existence the Odyssean-Dantean Cosmic Christy Theory (ODCCT)